xtrasmal/sqlit/README.md

 ## Installation

 ### Method 1: `pipx` (Recommended)

-1.  **Install pipx:** If you don't have pipx, you can install it with:
     ```bash
-    python3 -m pip install --user pipx
-    python3 -m pipx ensurepath
-    ```

-2.  **Install sqlit-tui:**
-    ```bash
     pipx install sqlit-tui
     ```

 ### Method 2: `uv`

-`uv` is a fast, modern installer.
-This also keeps things isolated and makes optional drivers easy.

 ```bash
 uv tool install sqlit-tui